urbanjost/M_calcomp/README.md

 ## DOCUMENTATION   ![docs](docs/images/docs.gif)
 ### USER
    - a simple [index](https://urbanjost.github.io/M_calcomp/man3.html) to
-     the individual manpages in HTML form
+     the individual man-pages in HTML form

-   - A single page that uses javascript to combine all the HTML descriptions of the manpages is at [BOOK_M_calcomp](https://urbanjost.github.io/M_calcomp/BOOK_M_calcomp.html).
+   - A single page that uses javascript to combine all the HTML descriptions of the man-pages is at [BOOK_M_calcomp](https://urbanjost.github.io/M_calcomp/BOOK_M_calcomp.html).
 <?
   <blockquote>